 DON’T “daisy chain” power strips and extension cords—just don’t.

 There are engineers and electrical experts online that will tell you that you can safely plug power strips together (“daisy chain”) or use power strips with extension cords.
 While this is technically possible, we want to stress that to do this safely, you would need to understand how to do the math.
 The reality is that most people do not, and even the smartest folks make mistakes.
 It’s also important to note that you may be violating electrical or fire codes that apply to you by daisy chaining, which could make you responsible for any accidents that occur as a result of it.

 For these reasons and for your safety, we recommend taking the following precautions.

 - Only plug in an extension cord into a power strip if the power strip has been hard-wired into the electrical system.
 Otherwise, avoid plugging an extension cord into a power strip.

 - Only plug power strips directly into a wall outlet.
 Do not plug a power strip into an extension cord or another power strip.

 The reality is that the misuse of power strips and extension cords result in over 3,000 home fires, 50 deaths, and 250 injuries in the U.S. annually.
 Electricity is not a wise area of your life to take risks without extensive knowledge, training, and experience.

 Does your home need more outlets?

-If your home’s electrical system is sorely outdated, you can rely on our Columbus electricians to set up additional circuits and outlets in a way that’s safe and up to code.
+If your home’s electrical system is sorely outdated, you can rely on the Columbus electricians at My Electric Works to set up additional circuits and outlets in a way that’s safe and up to code.
 Reach out to us today online, or give us a call at (614) 515-4520">(614) 515-4520.